When Are Taxes Due for an LLC? (All You Need To Know)

 Unlike sole proprietors, partnerships pay taxes on a partnership tax return.
 LLCs with two or more owners are viewed as partnerships for tax purposes.

-Business income is reported on the personal income tax return for partnerships, also known as Form 1065.
-Each member must be handed a Schedule K-1 to report their share of the business's income or loss on his/her personal income tax return.
+Business income is reported on the partnership's personal income tax return, also known as Form 1065.
+The LLC must issue each member a Schedule K-1 to report their share of the business's income or loss on their personal income tax return.

 The best way to ensure you meet all tax deadlines is by using accounting software or SMB bookkeeping service and keeping track of your income, expenses, and taxes due daily.